scottrfrancis/gcomments/README.md

 Replies to the original are shown in a kind of threaded manner.
 Note that I suppress deleted and 'empty' replies.
 Empty replies are usually a mark as resolved/reopened.
 Thinking I can use this long term to perhaps figure out the identity of the assigned party.

+Note that gdoc has this cool 'assign to' feature, but I have not been able to figure out how to discover that detail.

 ## conclusion
 All in all a pretty fun, but challenging project to get the google api integrated in to angular and that pattern could be pretty handy for others.
 The global message passing is a bit ugly, but far from the worst possible solution.
 Likewise installing the lib via a directive seems clunky.